Bachelor of Science – Health and Human Performance

 The goal of this research was to measure the correlation between hip flexor extensibility, arabesque height, and lower back pain; specifically, whether a tight iliopsoas group restricts range of motion and correlates with lower back pain in dancers.
 Through a series of non-invasive measurements, I tested the rectus femoris and iliopsoas group for range of motion and general extensibility.
 The measurements were as follows: Patrick’s Test, Thomas’s Test, Modified Thomas Test, and prone hip hyperextension.
 Each subject also completed a pre-screening form to assess degree of lower back pain.
 I analyzed the outcomes of the measurements to find a possible correlation between hip flexor extensibility, hip hyperextension (arabesque height), and lower back pain.

 Honors College Research Project

 Richards, Tessa, "Hip Flexor Extensibility and Its Correlation to Hip Hyperextension and Lower Back Pain in Dancers" (2016).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 81.

 © Copyright 2016 Tessa Richards